 With each plan, you still receive a monthly box shipped to an address of your choice and you are able to cancel anytime.
 Boxes ship between the 15th and 17th of every month.
 Each box is valued upwards of $65 and each includes 2-3 unique gear items, 3-4 trail snacks, and a selection of premium hiking meals.

 Once you choose the subscription plan that suits you, you’ll take a brief survey so that Hiker Crate can personalize your boxes.
 Some examples of survey questions include shoe size, gender, and shirt size.
-If you’re a beginner hiker, Hiker Crate’s blog is also a great resource for hiking tips and trail recommendations.
+If you’re a beginner hiker, check out these hiking tips and trail recommendations.

 Barrel & Blade is unique from the other subscription box companies because they focus on providing tactical gear.
 This is a great subscription box for hunters, trappers, and ex-military personnel.
 That is Barrel & Blade’s ideal target audience because you are the ones that can really tell whether or not specific gear items pass the test.